-If the cruise control is set at a desired speed and then the brakes are applied, the cruise control is disengaged without erasing the set speed from memory.
+If the cruise control is set at a desired speed and then the brakes are applied or \infty is pressed, the cruise control is disengaged without erasing the set speed from memory.

-Once the vehicle speed reaches about 40 km/h (25 mph) or more, press the thumbwheel up toward RES/+ briefly on the steering wheel.
+Once the vehicle speed reaches about 40 km/h (25 mph) or more. press the thumbwheel up toward RES/+ briefly.
 The vehicle returns to the previous set speed.